GrzegorzKozub/toys/README.md

 *RTX 3080* has 1440 MHz base clock and 1710 MHz boost clock.
 The default frequency curve allows up to 2000 MHz.

-At stock, when gaming with 60 FPS cap, the clock reaches 1920 MHz at 1056 mV which results in 285 W and 70 °C.
+At stock, when gaming with 60 FPS cap, the clock reaches 1920 MHz at 1056 mV.

 Undervolt was done using *Afterburner*.
 First, core clock was set to -290 MHz (2000 - 1710).
-Then, 900 mV was moved to 1920 MHz using curve editor.
+Then, 912 mV was moved to 1890 MHz using curve editor.
 Finally, apply button was hit and profile was saved.
-This results in 230 W and 64 °C.

 ### Thermals